Access4all/adg/pages/knowledge/screen-readers/desktop/screenreader-shortcuts/README.md

 # Desktop screen reader keyboard shortcuts

-**While desktop screen readers literally have dozens (if not hundreds) or keyboard shortcuts, only a fraction of them is needed for everyday usage.
+**While desktop screen readers literally have dozens (if not hundreds) of keyboard shortcuts, only a fraction of them is needed for everyday usage.
 The following cheat-sheet lists the most important ones.**

 We keep this page short and sweet.
 Throughout this guide, there is much more information available about the tackled subjects.